xpack/web-doxygen/website/docs/api/files/src-fortranscanner-l.md

-<p>Adds interface to the root entry.</p>
+Adds interface to the root entry.

 :::info
-<p>Code was brought to this procedure from the parser, because there was/is idea to use it in several parts of the parser.</p>
+Code was brought to this procedure from the parser, because there was/is idea to use it in several parts of the parser.
 :::

-<p>Definition at line 2968 of file <a href="/web-doxygen/docs/api/files/src/fortranscanner-l">fortranscanner.l</a>.</p>
+Definition at line 2968 of file <a href="/web-doxygen/docs/api/files/src/fortranscanner-l">fortranscanner.l</a>.

 <div class="doxyProgramListing">